Girls do not deserve to be discriminated against."

 "Every young person has the right to a good quality and safe education."

-These are just some of the messages that over 800 young advocates and campaigners are spreading throughout the world.
-Our GYAs are in more than 80 countries and have a thriving online community.
+These are just some of the messages that nearly 1000 young advocates and campaigners are spreading throughout the world.
+Our GYAs are in more than 90 countries and have a thriving online community.